arafatm/arafatm.github.io/_articles/mba/creativity.inc.md

 * TOC
 {:toc}

-by Ed Catmull and Amy Wallace
+> The error we’d made was forgetting that “the process” has no agenda and

-The error we’d made was forgetting that “the process” has no agenda and doesn’t have taste.
+> doesn’t have taste.

 Imagine an old, heavy suitcase whose well-worn handles are hanging by a few threads.
 The handle is “Trust the Process” or “Story Is King”—a pithy statement